-Caroline is a Pennsylvania middle-school student who loves science, sailing, reading fantasy novels, and participating in extracurricular clubs.
+Caroline is a Pennsylvania middle school student who loves science, sailing, reading fantasy novels, and participating in extracurricular clubs.
 In her previous school, she wished she had more time to pursue those interests and include them more centrally in her education.
-The Connections Academy-supported Reach Cyber Charter School gave her the ability to merge her interests with her education, and Caroline couldn’t be happier about that.
+Reach Cyber Charter School (Reach Cyber) has given her the ability to pursue her interests while also focusing on science, technology, engineering, and mathematics (STEM) in online school.

 “I was part of my family’s decision-making to join Reach Cyber.
-I started in September 2017 after having attended a private, parochial school.
-I wanted to stay at home more, do STEM activities, and hands-on projects.
-My school work at Reach Cyber lets me do that, and that's one of the things I like the most.
+I started in February 2017 after going to a private, parochial school,” said Caroline.
+“But I wanted to stay at home more, do STEM activities, and hands-on projects.
+My schoolwork at Reach Cyber lets me do that, and that’s one of the things I like the most.
 I love the idea of flexibility and being able to choose the order in which I do my lessons.

-And, Caroline did not have to give up on friendships or connecting with other students through clubs and activities.
-"I like Reach Cyber because of the flexibility of the lessons and the fact that even though I am in a virtual school, I still have friends.
-I like all the clubs I’ve joined because they are STEM-focused, and the teachers are excellent.
+And Caroline did not have to give up friendships or connecting with other students through clubs and activities.
+“I like Reach Cyber because of the flexibility of the lessons and the fact that even though I am in a virtual school, I still have friends.
+We have a ‘secret agent chat’ group of friends who talk a lot.
+We all met through LiveLesson sessions or field trips.
+I have Connections Academy® friends in Pennsylvania, Maine, Michigan, Texas, California, and even Spain.
+I like all the clubs I’ve joined because they are STEM focused, and the teachers are excellent.
+I am in a Raspberry Pi and coding class, which helps me learn coding and computer science.
+I want to study computer science in college, and this will help me.
 I get to explore things that interest me more.
 Independent study is fun because I can get credit for doing fun projects that I pick.